afontcu/afontcu.dev/content/blog/goal-of-software.md

 More software means more maintainability, more defects, less understanding.

-Do you see the **conflict** there?
+Do you see the **paradox** there?
 To provide more value, we'd need to reduce the amount of code.

 We'd need to produce less of what we just agreed that gives us value.